 Frequency of scores represents the number of times a given score was reported within a reporting period (i.e. initial, reassessment, or discharge).
 Because this is not paired data, not much of a conclusion can be gathered from the number of times a score was reported alone.
-However, if we measure the percentage of overall reporting of a given score at each reporting period (see the percentage of Scores chart below on page 23), we can begin to see shifts over time.
+However, if we measure the percentage of overall reporting of a given score at each reporting period, we can begin to see shifts over time.
 If FCSS All 4 Youth services are having an impact then we predict that the percentage of lower scores reported in subsequent reporting periods (from initial, to reassessment, and to discharge) would increase over time.
-As reflected in the chart below we do see that improvement at each reporting period as the overall percentage of lower scores grows each time.

 As predicted, the overall percentage of lower scores increases over subsequent reporting periods, which we would attribute to the positive impact of All 4 Youth services over time.

-An additionl indication of the positive impact of All 4 Youth Services would be progressively lower average reported scores over time.
+An addition indication of the positive impact of All 4 Youth Services would be progressively lower average reported scores over time.
 As predicted, the chart below does demonstrate that average scores do decrease at subsequent reporting periods.